AdarshSharma14789/Snake-Game-with-Logical-Twist/README.md

 # Snake-Game-with-Logical-Twist
-This is a classical snake game developed in C++ using concepts of DSA (Data Structures and Algorithms).
+This is a classical snake game developed in C using concepts of DSA (Data Structures and Algorithms).